brevzin/cpp_proposals/2089_param_constraints/param-constraints.md

 # Conclusion

-Function parameter constraints is a creative and interesting compromise to trying to have both a monotype and a rich class hierarchy, but I think it presents its own problems that neither of the original choices had - and I think it has the potential to lead to a ton more confusion.
+Function parameter constraints is a creative and interesting compromise to trying to have both a monotype and a rich class hierarchy, but it presents its own problems that neither of the original choices had - and I think it has the potential to lead to a ton more confusion.

-I am not sure that these problems are solvable without much more involved language changes, so I think in light of wanting reflection sooner rather than later, I think we should reconsider the direction of constrained function parameters.
+I am not sure that these problems are solvable without much more involved language changes, so in light of wanting reflection sooner rather than later, I think we should reconsider the direction of constrained function parameters.